ev-dev/cycli/README.md

 Options:
   -v, --version            Show cycli version and exit.
   -h, --host TEXT          The host address of Neo4j.
-  -P, --port TEXT          The port number on which Neo4j is listening.
-  -u, --username TEXT      Username for Neo4j authentication.
+  -P, --port TEXT          The HTTP(s) port number on which Neo4j is listening.
+(Default is 7474) -u, --username TEXT      Username for Neo4j authentication.
   -p, --password TEXT      Password for Neo4j authentication.
   -t, --timeout INTEGER    Set a global socket timeout for queries.